Animal material depots storing fish and seafood

 What animal material depots do

-Fish animal material depots temporarily hold fish material (other than BMS) before it is transferred to a processor or fish retailer, who will process it for human consumption.
+Animal material depots temporarily hold fish material (other than bivalve molluscan shellfish) before it's transferred to a seafood processor or retailer.

 - sedate (using a registered veterinary medicine)